Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 conquering the illusion of Time;

-laboring and laying down one's life, expecting nothing but Heaven in return.
+laboring and laying down one's apparently individuated life, expecting nothing but [[One]] in return.
 _____
 ## 29.